-Erin Buechel Wieczorek is the Deputy Chief External Affairs Officer at the Cybersecurity and Infrastructure Security Agency (CISA) as of November 2020, and as of January 2021 is currently serving as the Acting Chief External Affairs Officer.
+Erin Buechel Wieczorek is the Acting Chief External Affairs Officer at the Cybersecurity and Infrastructure Security Agency (CISA).

-Before being named to this post she served as CISA’s Associate Chief of Legislative Affairs and Deputy Director of Legislative Affairs from February 2018 – December 2020.
-As the Director for CISA’s Office of Legislative Affairs, she oversaw the execution of the Agency’s legislative agenda and supported the stand-up of the Department of Homeland Security’s (DHS) newest component and legislative efforts related to the Agency’s Protect 2020 effort focused on election security.
+Before being named to this post, she served as CISA’s Director and Deputy Director of Legislative Affairs from February 2018 – December 2020.
+In this role, she oversaw the execution of the Agency’s legislative agenda and managed the Congressional outreach during the stand-up of the Department of Homeland Security’s (DHS) newest component and legislative efforts related to the Agency’s #Protect 2020 election security effort.

-Under her leadership, CISA realized an increase of more than $500 million above the Agency’s initial budget request; as well as the successful passage of the Cybersecurity and Infrastructure Security Act of 2018, which established CISA as an independent operational component within DHS; the Fiscal Year 2021 National Defense Authorization Act which provided CISA with more than 12 critical additional authorities to improve cybersecurity and resilience; and the DOTGOV Act of 2020 which transferred DOTGOV security from the General Services Administration to CISA as part of the FY21 Omnibus Appropriations Act.
+Under her leadership, CISA realized an increase of more than $500 million above the Agency’s initial budget request; the successful passage of the Cybersecurity and Infrastructure Security Act of 2018, which established CISA as an independent operational component within DHS; the adoption of the Fiscal Year 2021 National Defense Authorization Act which provided CISA with more than 12 critical additional authorities to improve cybersecurity and resilience; and passage of the DOTGOV Act of 2020 which transferred DOTGOV security from the General Services Administration to CISA as part of the FY21 Omnibus Appropriations Act.

-Erin started her career in the U.S. Senate.
-She is a proud Penn Stater and earned her MA in Government with a focus on political communication and her MBA from Johns Hopkins University.
-She holds a Department of Defense acquisition level III certification in program management and was honored to be a Bryce Harlow Foundation Fellow for three years while completing her graduate studies.
+Erin started her career on Capitol Hill.
+She is a proud Penn Stater and earned her MA in Government and her MBA from Johns Hopkins University.
+She holds a Department of Defense acquisition level III certification in program management and was honored to be a Bryce Harlow Foundation Fellow while completing her graduate studies.